Mother Calls a Service Dog Owner Rude After She Yelled at Kids to Stop Petting Her Dog and to Leave Them Alone

 NTA and why the parent is in the wrong

 The commenters pointed out that the parent was disregarding OP’s disability simply because, to her, OP seemed like she didn’t have one.
-They also expressed discontent towards those customers who led OP to believe that if she complied with the mom’s wishes, she wouldn’t have an anxiety attack.
+They also expressed discontent toward those customers who led OP to believe that if she complied with the mom’s wishes, she wouldn’t have an anxiety attack.

 OP was voted as NTA by the majority of comments.
 They also emphasized the importance of parents teaching their kids to respect the boundaries of animals and their owners.